The energy transition is in progress and there is a lot at stake

 • Balancing the grid in the case of an overcast, calm wind day where little energy from weather-dependent sources is produced.

-• Re-directing electricity during planned outages to avoid power cuts.
+• Redirecting electricity during planned outages to avoid power cuts.

-Long-term forecasting
+Long-term forecasting and grid development plans

 Long-term forecasting refers to what will happen in the electricity distribution network in the time spanning up to 10 years.
 It relies on seasonal and statistical weather reports, as well as historical and statistical data related to production and consumption.